-Memorial Day marks the unofficial start of summer, which means that many Virginians will be taking out their grills and spending more time outdoors.
-Follow these tips for your Memorial Day cookout for safe and enjoyable outdoor cooking all summer long!
+Summer has begun, which means that many people in Virginia will be taking out their grills and spending more time outdoors.
+Follow these tips for your cookout for safe and enjoyable outdoor cooking all summer long!

 Bringing perishable or raw foods to a picnic or cookout?

 Bacteria grows faster in warm temperatures.
 Be sure that these foods don’t spend more than:

 - one hour sitting out when the temperature is above 90˚F or

 - two hours when temperatures are below 90˚F.

 Use an insulated cooler to help keep foods colds.
 Foods that need to be kept cold include: